neondatabase/website/content/docs/guides/prisma-migrate.md

 ```

 <Admonition type="note">
 Every Neon project is created with a default PostgreSQL user named for your account, and default database named `neondb`, as shown in the connection string that you copied.
-We'll use this user and database for our Prisma project.
+The default user and database are used in the instructions that follow.
 </Admonition>

-## Step 3: Create a shadow database for Prisma Migrate
+## Step 2: Create a shadow database for Prisma Migrate

 Prisma Migrate requires a second "shadow" database to detect schema drift and generate new migrations.
 For more information about the the purpose of the shadow database, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.